Where to start with SFIA skills profiling

 What a skills profile gives you

-A well-constructed profile gives a clearer basis for defining roles and supports better conversations about recruitment, development and team design.
-Used across a wider scope, it also supports consistency in workforce planning and career pathways.
+A good profile gives a clearer basis for recruitment, development conversations and team design.
+When profiles are used across several teams, they can also support more consistent workforce planning and career pathways.

 Starting within a single team, function or professional area